adolenc/cl-neovim/README.md

 You can find example of a simple plugin (a translation of python example from [:h remote-plugin-example](http://neovim.io/doc/user/remote_plugin.html#remote-plugin-example)) in [rplugin/lisp/sample-plugin.lisp](https://github.com/adolenc/cl-neovim/blob/master/rplugin/lisp/sample-plugin.lisp).

 ## Contributions
 Are very welcome.
-As a relative newcomer to Common Lisp I would be really happy to merge pull requests or just hear your criticism.
+As a relative newcomer to Common Lisp I would be really happy to merge pull requests or just hear your criticism/ideas to improve the library.

 ## Support
 At the moment I develop this library on Debian GNU/Linux OS and use SBCL and Quicklisp.
-It should not be too much work to make it work on other systems (I would assume the problems are mainly with the host architecture in `autoload/` directory) so if there is request I'd be more than willing to port it (or merge the port in).
+It should not be too much work to make it work on other systems (I would assume the problems are mainly with the host architecture located in [autoload/](https://github.com/adolenc/cl-neovim/blob/master/autoload/) directory) so if there is request I'd be more than willing to port it (or merge the port in).